-area of An office's marine "area of responsibility" (AOR) consists of all the marine responsibility zones for which it issues forecasts, watches, and warnings.
-In some contexts, responsionity the office's area of responsibility also includes the overland "county warning · area" (CWA) for which it issues non-marine forecasts, watches, and warnings. monitoring An office's "monitoring area" consists of all the marine zones and land area area watched by the SAFESEAS monitor.
-By default, the monitoring area for most WFOs consists of (1) its own marine AOR and overland CWA, (2) the marine AOR and overland CWA for each adjacent office having marine responsibilities, and (3) all marine zones adjacent to (1) and (2) but not in another WFO's area of responsibility.
-Different default definitions will apply to WFOs whose area of responsibility borders Canada or Mexico, to WFOs not in the contiguous 48 states, and to non-WFO offices.
-Each office may modify its monitoring area definition; see "The Editor for the SAFESEAS Set- Up" below for details. product A SAFESEAS "product" corresponds to a specific NWS marine watch or 1 warning type, such as the Small Craft Advisory or the Storm Warning.
+area of An office's marine "area of responsibility" (AOR) includes all the marine responsibility zones for which it issues forecasts, watches, and warnings.
+In some contexts, responsibility the office's area of responsibility also includes the overland "county warning" •. • area" (CWA) for which it issues non-marine forecasts, watches, and warnings. monitoring An office's "monitoring area" includes all the marine zones and land area area watched by the SAFESEAS monitor.
+By default, the monitoring area for most WFOs includes (1) its own marine AOR and overland CWA, (2) the marine AOR and overland CWA for each adjacent office having marine responsibilities, and (3) all marine zones adjacent to (1) and (2) but not in another WFO's area of responsibility.
+Different default definitions apply to WFOs whose area of responsibility borders Canada or Mexico, to WFOs not in the contiguous 48 states, and to non-WFO offices.
+Each office may modify its monitoring area definition; see "The Editor for the SAFESEAS Set-Up" below for details. product A SAFESEAS "product" corresponds to a specific NWS marine watch or warning type, such as the Small Craft Advisory or the Storm Warning.
 Conditions defining a product may require that thresholds be independently met for possibly more than one variable.
 For example, for Small Craft Advisory, monitoring is for wind speed over some threshold or wind gust over some threshold or wave height over some threshold. report A "report" is an external product which contains observed values of weather 1 and/or marine variables for a specific time and station location.
 An example of a report is a METAR. station A "station" is a location where weather and/or marine conditions are observed.
-A station may be either fixed-location (e.g., ASOS) or mobile (e.g., ships), and either marine (e.g., buoys) or over land. variable A SAFESEAS "variable" corresponds to a single meteorological or marine variable state variable.
-Examples include wind speed and wave height. state variable.
-Examples menude while speed and wave neight.
+A station may be either fixed-location (e.g., ASOS) or mobile (e.g., ships), and either marine (e.g., buoys) or over land. variable A SAFESEAS "variable" corresponds to a single meteorological or marine state variable.
+Examples include wind speed and wave height.

-2 What's New in OB7.2?
+2 What's New in OB8.2?